-Despite being one of the hottest technologies today, sadly there is no clear definition for Blockchain (one of the strange sides of technology), however, here we’ve gathered information to explain it a simple way so you can understand.
+Despite being one of the hottest technologies today, sadly, there is no clear definition for Blockchain (one of the strange sides of technology), however, here we’ve gathered information to explain it a simple way so you can understand.

 One of the key features of the Blockchain is that it allows users to perform online transactions without the use of any third parties.

-Blockchain and Mobile apps
+Using Blockchain for your Mobile apps

 Since Blockchain being a distributed database it is useful in some ways for mobile apps.

 Consider these points before you decide if Blockchain is the right fit for your application.